Downloadable tools are available at the bottom of the page

 • Get upon the signing of the agreement checks (or bank endorsed bills of exchange) to cash in accordance with the schedule deadlines.

-If your client whish to honor his debt, it is often in your best interest to accept the establishment of a payment schedule.
+If your client whish to honor his debt, it is often in your best interest to accept the establishment of a payment plan.

 You shall define conditions that are realistic for your client (he must be able to comply with the agreement) and for your company whose cash is certainly not infinitely expandable.